No incident during OSCE contact line monitoring | News.az

 No incident during OSCE contact line monitoring

-The OSCE monitoring held on the line of contact between Azerbaijani and Armenian troops passed without incidents, the Azerbaijani Defense Ministry told AzVision.az.
+The OSCE monitoring held on the line of contact between Azerbaijani and Armenian troops passed without incidents, the Azerbaijani Defense Ministry told APA on Feb.
+16.

-The monitoring was held under the mandate of the OSCE Chairperson-in-Office Personal Representative along the line of contact in Azerbaijan’s Terter district on November 8, AzVision reports.
+The monitoring was held under the mandate of the OSCE Chairperson-in-Office Personal Representative along the line of contact near Kokhanabi village of Azerbaijan’s Tovuz district.

-On the Azerbaijani side, the monitoring was held by field assistants of the OSCE chairperson-in-office personal representative, Mikhail Olaru and Martin Schuster.
+On the Azerbaijani side, the monitoring was conducted by field assistants of Personal Representative of the OSCE Chairman-in-Office Ghenadie Petrica and Peter Svedberg.

-On the Azerbaijani territories occupied and controlled by Armenian armed forces, the monitoring was held by Ghenadie Petrica and Ognjen Jovic, who are field assistants of the OSCE chairperson-in-office personal representative.
+In the territory of Azerbaijan occupied and controlled by Armenian armed forces, the monitoring was held by Personal Representative’s field assistants Jiri Aberle and Hristo Hristov.

 News.Az